-Dressage – Achieving The Perfect 15m Circle with Hayley Watson-Greaves
+Dressage – Riding a 15m Circle with Hayley Watson-Greaves

-Here we find out how to ride the perfect 15m circle with the help of International Grand Prix dressage rider, Hayley Watson-Greaves.
+Here we find out how more on riding a 15m circle with the help of International Grand Prix dressage rider, Hayley Watson-Greaves.

-“It is often worth sitting down and working out exactly where the circle needs to reach and visualise it in the arena before riding it on your horse” said Hayley
+“It is often worth sitting down and working out exactly where the different size circle need to reach and visualise them in the arena before riding it on your horse,” said Hayley

-The 15m circle needs to be ridden with forward momentum by a horse that is ‘in front’ of the riders leg.
+Riding a 15m circle needs to be executed with plenty of forward momentum by a horse that is ‘in front’ of the riders leg.
 Engagement and suppleness both come into the overall mark awarded at the end of the test.

 “To achieve the correct flexion needed for a perfect circle in any case, the inside leg should be used to bend the horse, whilst the outside aids should turn the horse gently around the circle.
 The inside rein should be used very minimally just to create a necessary degree of inside flexion from the poll” said Hayley

 Too much flexion will create an uneven, oval type circle which could unbalance the horse and make the shoulder fall in.
 Not enough flexion will see a larger circle being formed, it is imperative the rider is aware of how big a 15 meter circle is.

 Start by drawing the circle out at home, in the manage, and walk it yourself.
 If the arena you will be riding in is larger or smaller than the one you have at home, use a flat field space and measure out the appropriate size needed.
 Short poles can come in handy, depending on their size, or cone markers can be set out at the four points of the circle.
 Practice can start by riding in between the markers (four points) making sure you touch each point, this will help create an even circle as you go.